mohamedhafez/parallelizer/README.md

 ##Use

-Parallelizer#run takes an array of procs to run, and gives you back an equally sized array with the results of each proc (or the exception raised by it).
+Parallelizer#run takes an array of procs to run, and gives you back an equally sized array with the results of each proc, or the exception raised by it.
+(The last item in the array will be the one run in the calling thread.
+If you only have one item in the array, the thread pool won't be used at all)

 ```ruby
 p.run [Proc.new { 2 - 1 }, Proc.new { raise "hello!" }, Proc.new { 1 + 2 }]
  =>  [1, <RuntimeError: hello!>, 3]
 ```

 As a convenience, a `map` method is also available, that takes any Enumerable, and passes each object in it to supplied block, to be mapped to an array.
 The only difference between this and the regular Enumerable#map is that any mappings that raise an exception will have the exception mapped to that location.
+(The last item in the enumerable will be the one run in the calling thread.
+If you only have one item in the enumerable, the thread pool won't be used at all)

 ```ruby
 p.map([2,4,0]) {|i| 12 / i }